RL-Lane/kodi-parental-controls/README.md

 # kodi-parental-controls
-This can add parental controls to Kodi users with a MySQL setup
+This can add parental controls to Kodi users with a MySQL setup.